Our Staff

 Greg Spillman

-Though they don't share the last name of “Howard”, Greg Spillman does share “cousin blood” with Sam and Sherri.
+Though they don't share the last name of “Howard”, Greg Spillman does share “cousin blood” with Sam.
 Since he also just happens to be David's best friend, it seems there was no escaping this Walking Stick community.
 Present at the beginning, Greg helped in the creation of this dream, was away doing life for a bit and returns to us with his much-needed gifts of order, detail, and informed process.

 Greg shared some college years with Sam, Richard, Beth and Sprinkle, then headed to Wichita where he managed small groups in a large church and also established a counseling center.
 After Richard died, David and Robin left West Virginia to follow God's call to a work in Wichita, a move that would include the beginning of a lifelong friendship with a guy named Greg.
 A few years later, Greg took an Executive Ministries job at a church in Indy.
 David soon followed to accept a position in the same church.
 Greg then moved to Lexington where he did insurance and estate planning for a few years.
 David had taken a ministry in Florida, and soon the Spillmans also became Floridians.
 A couple years later, Kingsport called the Mullins' to Northeast Tennessee where it worked out for Greg to join them.
 What began as a part time Executive Pastor job next to David, is now full time and they now share in team ministry there.